Caribbean salt cod fritters are not something I’ve thought of making until now. This recipe makes plenty for a crowd and tastes fantastic.

 This recipe is courtesy of Chef Mireille from The Schizo Chef.com.
 She cooks multi-cultural dishes, lives in New York, and is in the Food Bloggers Recipe Swap group on Facebook.
-I’m a seafood fanatic and Mireille’s Caribbean fish cakes recipe seemed the perfect recipe to try and share.
+I’m a seafood fanatic and Chef Mireille’s Caribbean salt cod fish cakes recipe seemed the perfect recipe to make and share.

 I was not familiar with salted codfish so a little research was in order.
 Seems that it is prevalent in the Caribbean as well as Scandinavian countries, around the Mediterranean and Canada, which is where my fish was from.
 It just makes sense that preserving fish by a drying method, like using salt, was a natural.
 Actually done hundreds of years ago to preserve meats and fish.